alextsolovikos/alextsolovikos.github.io/_pages/about.md

 ## Research

-My research is mainly focused on **prediction and control of high-dimensional systems**, such as turbulent flows.
+My research is mainly focused on **prediction and control of turbulent flows**.
 Here are some of the topics that I am working on:

 - Reduced-order modeling
-- Model predictive control of high-dimensional systems
+- Model predictive control for turbulent boundary layers
-- Stochastic optimal control
+- Data-driven stochastic optimal control
 - Transformers for trajectory prediction
-- Dynamics-aware Gaussian process regression
+- Gaussian process regression for dynamics
 - High-performance computing

 <table style="width: 600px; margin-left: auto; margin-right: auto; border: 0px;">